 Douglas Education Center has designated the Title IX Coordinator to oversee complaints of sexual misconduct at Douglas Education Center.
-An individual who has experienced sexual misconduct has the right to choose whether to report the incident to Douglas Education Center, the Title IX Coordinator, or Sexual Misconduct Committee for investigation.
-These officials are trained to work with individuals who report sexual misconduct and have knowledge about resources and services, both on and off campus, including the availability of supportive measures.
+An individual who has experienced sexual misconduct has the right to choose whether to report the incident to the Title IX Coordinator investigation.
+This official is trained to work with individuals who report sexual misconduct and have knowledge about resources and services, both on and off campus, including the availability of supportive measures.